-BOX 2: Human rights abuses in the Brazilian cattle ranching industry
+BOX 2: Human rights abuses in the Brazilian cattle ranching industry77

 In Brazil, cattle ranching was the sector from which most workers were rescued from conditions analogous to slavery between 1995 and 2022, at 17,444 individuals (28.9% of the total), according to data from the Comissão Pastoral da Terra.
 In Mato Grosso and Mato Grosso do Sul - within which the Pantanal biome is entirely contained - 2,264 workers were rescued from such conditions within cattle ranches over the same period, representing 24.4% of total rescued workers in these states.
+In these states is the second from the same period, representing 24.4% of total rescued workers in these states.

-Since 2017, 18 cattle ranches located within the municipalities listed as forming part of the Pantanal by the Brazilian Institute of Geography and Statistics (IBGE) (an area larger than the biome itself), have been listed on the Brazilian government's register of employers that have subjected workers to conditions analogous to slavery - also known as the 'Dirty List'.
-A total of 91 workers were rescued from these ranches between 2017 and 2023.
+Since 2017, 18 cattle ranches located within the municipalities listed as forming part of the Pantanal by the Brazilian Institute of Geography and Statistics (IBGE)80 (an area larger than the biome itself), have been listed on the Brazilian government's register of employers that have subjected workers to conditions analogous to slavery - also known as the 'Dirty List'.81 A total of 91 workers were rescued from these ranches between 2017 and 2023.
 Owing to the lack of precise geolocation data for farms included on the Dirty List, it is not possible to calculate the total number of listed fazendas located within the precise boundaries of the biome.